-Although it is evident that nurses are an essential component of the healthcare system, the complexity of their role makes it difficult to define who they are and exactly what they do.
+Nurses are an essential component of the healthcare system, the complexity of their role makes it difficult to define who they are and exactly what they do.
 From 1966 to 2002, the International Council of Nurses (ICN) identified the role of a nurse using the definition created by Henderson (1966, p.
-5) as follows:
+5), as follows: